hadarh1/resources/test.md

 # Test merge conflicts

-Cool info that I need to know.
+Cool2 info that I need to know.

 ## More chances for conflicts

-Main repo.
+Main2 repo.